atanuju05/Solution_Artisans-Arch_Kata_2023/Functional/functional-overview.md

 ## Functional Overview

-The high-level functional requirements for the new Risk System are as follows.
+The high-level functional requirements for the new Road Warrior are as follows.

 ![Functional overview](../artifacts/functional-overview.png)